drrrho/net-async-webservice-lxd/README.md

 that.
 Note, that when invoking any of the methods here, you will still have to specify that project, unless it is the `default` one, of course.

-As we are operating under an [IO::Async](https://metacpan.org/pod/IO::Async) regime here, the handle also needs a **loop** parameter to the central event loop.
+As we are operating under an [IO::Async](https://metacpan.org/pod/IO%3A%3AAsync) regime here, the handle also needs a **loop** parameter to the central event loop.
 The handle will also regularily poll autonomously the server which operations are still running or have completed.
 The optional parameter **polling\_time** controls how often that will occur; it will default to 1 sec, if not provided.

-As LXC can be accessed remotely only via HTTPS, TLS (SSL) parameters must be provided.
+As LXD can be accessed remotely only via HTTPS, TLS (SSL) parameters must be provided.
 These will be forwarded directly to [IO::Socket::SSL](https://metacpan.org/pod/IO::Socket::SSL#Description-Of-Methods).
 But, specifically, one should consider to provide: